spring-attic/spring-hadoop/README.md

 ## Supported distros

 By default Spring for Apache Hadoop compiles against Apache Hadoop 1.0.x.
-Apache Hadoop 1.1.x (hadoop11) Apache Hadoop 1.2.x (hadoop12), Apache Hadoop 2.0.x Alpha (hadoop20), Cloudera CDH3 (cdh3), Cloudera CDH4 (cdh4), Hortonworks HDP 1.3 (hdp13) and Pivotal HD 1.0 (phd1) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:
+Apache Hadoop 1.1.x (hadoop11) Apache Hadoop 1.2.x (hadoop12), Apache Hadoop 2.0.x Alpha (hadoop20), Pivotal HD 1.1 (phd1), Cloudera CDH3 (cdh3), Cloudera CDH4 (cdh4), Hortonworks HDP 1.3 (hdp13) are also supported; to compile against them pass the `-Pdistro=<label>` project property, like so:

-    gradlew -Pdistro=hadoop11 build
+    gradlew -Pdistro=hadoop20 build

 Note that the chosen distro is displayed on the screen:

-    Using Apache Hadoop 1.1.x [1.1.2]
+    Using Apache Hadoop 2.0.x [2.0.6-alpha]

-In this case, the specified Hadoop distribution (above Apache Hadoop 1.1.x) is used to create the project binaries.
+In this case, the specified Hadoop distribution (above Apache Hadoop 2.0.x) is used to create the project binaries.
 This option is useful when testing against Hadoop clusters incompatible with the Hadoop stable line.

 # CI Builds

 The status of the CI builds are available at [Status Summary Screen](https://build.springsource.org/telemetry.action?filter=project&projectKey=SPRINGDATAHADOOP)

 We are currently running tests against the following distributions:
-* Apache Hadoop 1.0.4
 * Apache Hadoop 1.1.2
+* Apache Hadoop 1.2.1
+* Apache Hadoop 2.0.6-alpha
 * Cloudera CDH3
 * Cloudera CDH4
-* Greenplum HD 1.2
 * Hortonworks HDP 1.3
+* Pivotal HD 1.1

 # Testing